 Because it is not site specific, the 7-Day Significant Fire Potential Forecast is not intended to be interpreted as a fire weather forecast or a fire behavior forecast.
 It is not intended to be used for gauging safety risks due to fire activity.
 It does not necessarily reflect extreme conditions in different fuel types within any PSA.
-Rather, the 7-Day Significant Fire Potential Forecast simply depicts the daily risk of fires growing to meet the 'significant' size criteria in each PSA based on historical combinations of past contributing factors.
+Rather, the 7-Day Significant Fire Potential Forecast simply depicts the daily risk of initiation of fires that will grow to meet the 'significant' size criteria in each PSA based on historical combinations of past contributing factors.